-Be a Learner - showing collaboration, curiosity, resilience and growth through challenge.
+Be a Learner - showing collaboration, persistence, innovation and achievement:

 What we expect to see from you What you can expect from us You support your child to meet the learning and behavioural expectations at school.
 We are clear about our learning and behavioural expectations, and contact you to provide regular feedback about your child's progress.
 You stay informed about school news and activities by reading the school newsletter and other materials sent home by school staff.
 We will use the electronic school newsletter as the primary means of notifying parents.
 Our Communication Plan outlines all modes of communication (Appendix 2)